JohanAlvedal/Svotc/readme_e.md

 > ⚠️ **USE AT YOUR OWN RISK**
 >
-> SVOTC 3.0.0 is under active beta testing.
-Features may change without prior notice, bugs may occur, and configuration details may change in future releases.
+> SVOTC 3.0 Features may change without prior notice, bugs may occur, and configuration details may change in future releases.
 Do not use in production unless you fully understand the risks. **You are responsible for any consequences affecting your heating system.**

 ---